LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

 deferred evaluation can instead call ``get<double()>()`` on the result of ``getFunctionValueAlternative("bar")`` and store the returned ``std::function<double()>``.

-When Inlet expands the schema, ``relativeToCollectionElement("bar")`` resolves against each concrete collection element rather than against the collection container or root.

-An overload that takes a schema name first remains available when the callback needs an independently addressable schema entry.
-Both forms accept an ``InputPath`` descriptor when exact or collection-relative resolution needs to be explicit.

 The two schema entries may be added in either order.
 A function encountered at a normal field path remains a type error unless this alternative has been declared.
-The narrow API permits one callback alternative for a public input path in a given container and declaring a second callback alternative for that path is an error.
+The narrow API permits one callback alternative for a public value name in a given container and declaring a second callback alternative for that name is an error.
 Since one Lua object cannot simultaneously be a concrete value and a function, at most one of the two supported representations can match.

 Only the selected representation exists: ``contains`` reports the concrete field when a value was supplied, and ``containsFunctionValueAlternative`` reports the callback when a function was supplied.
 A value with an unrelated type matches neither representation and fails verification.
-The shared input path is recognized by strict containers and is not reported as unexpected.
+The shared public name is recognized by strict containers and is not reported as unexpected.

 The returned function and the concrete field remain independently verifiable schema entries.